 Hi!
 I am a postdoctoral researcher with Toniann Pitassi and Richard Zemel at Columbia University, and also part of Simons Collaboration on the Theory of Algorithmic Fairness.
 Previously, I completed my Ph.D. in the Theory of Computation group at Harvard University, advised by Cynthia Dwork.
 I am also fortunate to work with David Parkes, Weijie Su, and James Zou on various projects.

-My research investigates reliable and responsible machine learning for decision making and social problems, especially from a rigorous theoretical perspective.
-In particular, I develop formal frameworks to address algorithmic and societal challenges in modern data science by leveraging techniques in distribution-free uncertainty quantification, (multi-)calibration, and reinforcement learning.
+My research interests lie at the intersection of theoretical computer science and responsible machine learning.
+In particular, I develop formal frameworks to address algorithmic and societal challenges in modern data science such as risk control of foundation models, fairness, and privacy.
+My tools mainly draw on distribution-free uncertainty quantification, (multi-)calibration, and reinforcement learning.